sabrinaforrester/notebook.py/python_notes.md

 ## What is an Interpreter?
 Executes source code directly or via a compilation process.

+### Shebang
+> The shebang line in any script determines the script's ability to be executed like a standalone executable without typing python beforehand in the terminal or when double clicking it in a file manager (when configured properly).
+It isn't necessary but generally put there so when someone sees the file opened in an editor, they immediately know what they're looking at.

+`'#!/usr/bin/env python`
+- make file executable in the terminal
+`chmod +x file.py`
+`./file.py`

 #### Interpreter Strategies
 1. Parse source code and execute directly
 2. Compile to intermediate form (bytecode) and then execute